ruthless-man/Awesome-Learn-from-Model/README.md

 <details>
-<summary> :white_check_mark: <a href="https://arxiv.org/abs/2303.07616">The Life Cycle of Knowledge in Big Language Models: A Survey
+<summary>  <a href="https://arxiv.org/abs/2303.07616">The Life Cycle of Knowledge in Big Language Models: A Survey
 </a> </summary>
 <blockquote>